Living with stiff-person syndrome: ‘It feels like I’m walking on broken glass,’ Ohio woman says

 Materna has been dealing with stiff-person syndrome for 11 years.

-“Even though my feet look completely normal, it feels like I’m walking on broken glass,” said Materna.
+“Even though my feet look completely normal, it feels like I’m walking on broken glass,” Materna said.

 It took Materna two years and 20 different doctors before she met with a neurologist with the Cleveland Clinic.